-This low sugar canned berry syrup and dessert topping is made with fruit, apple juice, honey, and a bit of sugar.
-You can also make it with just the juice and honey, if you don't mind a stronger honey flavor.
-It is nicely sweet, though - there's no mistaking that this is a syrup.
+This low sugar canned berry syrup and dessert topping is made with mostly fruit along with some apple juice, honey, and a bit of sugar.
+You can also make it with just the juice and honey if you don't mind a stronger honey flavor.
+The recipe is nicely sweet, though - there's no mistaking that this is a syrup.

-Because the recipe is made with the whole berry, it is really fresh-tasting (a bonus in the depths of winter) and easy.
+Because this syrup is made with whole berries, it is really fresh-tasting (a bonus in the depths of winter) and SO easy.
 Even with the 40 minutes needed to boil down the syrup, it only takes about an hour to make 9 1/2-pints.
-I used our garden Marionberries, Boysenberries, Triple Crown Thornless Blackberries, and raspberries for this syrup.
+I've used our garden Marionberries, Boysenberries, Triple Crown Thornless Blackberries, and raspberries for this syrup.
 I also think that blueberries would be wonderful.

-- Breakfast Basket: combine with a bag of homemade pancake/waffle mix, and maybe include another flavor like raspberry or different syrup.
+- Breakfast Basket: combine with a jar of homemade pancake/waffle mix, and a wooden spoon or whisk and tea towel.

 - Ice Cream Basket: Add a caramel and chocolate syrup along with this, an ice cream scoop, some nuts, and a recipe for Incredible Ice Cream Without A Machine.

-If you want to use seasonal produce for presents, you've got to think way in advance, though the other nice thing with this recipe is that you can use frozen fruit as well as fresh, which means you can process it whenever you've got the time.
+If you want to use seasonal produce for presents, you've got to think way in advance, making these in the summer for Christmas.
+But since you can use frozen fruit as well as fresh, it means that you can process this whenever you've got the time, really.

 Reduce the heat to keep the mixture at a low boil for 40-45 minutes, stirring often.
-Don't let it burn or stick, though I found I could do other things in the kitchen - I didn't have to stand over the pot and stir for the entire time.
+Don't let it burn or stick, though I did find that I could do other things in the kitchen - I didn't have to stand over the pot and stir for the entire time.

-When it looks like this – syrupy and reduced until the pot is only 1/2-full - it's time to put them in jars and can in a boiling-water canner for 10 minutes.
-See Water Canning Step-by-Step for specifics.
+When it looks like the photo above - syrupy and reduced until the pot is only 1/2-full - it's time to put them in jars and can in a boiling-water canner for 10 minutes.

-See?
-Whether they will be gifts or line your pantry, this is an easy way to have fresh berry flavor for your pancakes or ice cream!PRINT
+Whether they will be gifts or line your pantry, this is an easy way to have fresh berry flavor for your pancakes or ice cream all winter long.

-- Place fruit in an 8-quart pot and crush (if using frozen fruit, let thaw at room temperature first).
+- Place fruit in an 8-quart pot and crush (if using frozen fruit, let thaw at room temperature first, keeping the juices).